 Second, because you track people with Facebook pixel, use software to store their info, use opt-ins and contact forms, you should make some changes on your website to be GDPR compliant.
 I’ve implemented some of those steps on my site and wanted to share with you tips to implement GDPR compliance.

 I’ve updated my Privacy Agreement and trust me I did not write all this legal verbiage myself.
-I use a template written by my legal angel, Daniel Havarth, from Simply Done Legal.
+I use a done-for-you template that I purchased.
 Once updated, I replaced the old one I had that is on my website footer, visible on every single page.

 Here are a few options to get or update your legal disclaimers (treat your business like a business and always have one):